 - Eventually the demons did begin to cooperate with the humans to a slight degree, but because the sheer number of helpless sheep to slaughter necessitated some organization on their part.

 - Celia from The Order of the Stick has shades of this.
 She's perfectly willing to use her flight to help others survive, but won't harm anyone alive even when they're trying to kill her and reanimate her corpse as a golem (she will zap golems, but that just made things worse).
-She also has no problem using her lightning zappy beams to create an impressive display as a set up to legally negotiating her way out of the situation.
+She also has no problem using her lightning zappy beams to create an impressive display as a setup to legally negotiating her way out of the situation.
 It's lampshaded and justified in-universe as something almost akin to Blue-and-Orange Morality; as an Outsidernote , Celia will fade away into nothing upon dying and cannot be restored.
 As such, all Outsiders in the Order of the Stick's multiverse are naturally averse to killing, unless they're evil.
 By comparison, humanoids treat death far more lightly, because they know for an objective fact that not only will their souls survive after death in one of myriad personally tailored paradises, but magic also exists that can almost casually revive those slain by violence.
 So, to a humanoid, death and killing are far less of a moral "deal" than they are to an Outsider.
 For her part, Celia thinks that respect for life is the norm, and it's really only villains and adventurers that deal out death so casually.

 - In The Jain's Death, a Jainist monk refuses to harm any living thing, which includes practices like eating only fruit and carrying a broom to carefully sweep away insects.
-Her death comes about when she is confronted by a tiger, but refuses to run because of an ant in her hair that she refuses to take from its colony.
-However, this trope is subverted when she is resurrected in another life as an organic mothership, now carrying every living thing from Earth.
+Her death comes about when she is confronted by a tiger but refuses to run because of an ant in her hair that she refuses to take from its colony.
+However, this trope is subverted when she is reincarnated in another life as an organic mothership, now carrying every living thing from Earth.
 One could interpret it as The Cuckoolander Was Right.
 The comic as a whole is pretty sympathetic to Jain beliefs, from what one can tell.

 - German philosopher Oswald Spengler claimed in The Decline of the West that this meant the preference of slavery over death (by fighting).
-As he explained: At the battle of Cannae, 50,000 Roman soldiers died.
+As he explained: at the battle of Cannae, 50,000 Roman soldiers died.
 When the Mongols overran the metropolises of China and the Muslim world, the population didn't want to fight them, and hundreds of thousands of people died.
 Per metropolis, that is.
 The example of the Mongols is actually subverted: those cities who capitulated without a fight were generally spared widespread slaughter, and largely peacefully incorporated into the Empire.
 It was the ones who fought back who would be massacred as an example to the rest.
 This was common at the time elsewhere as well.